brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

-# 📂 Eventlogs-Tools Folder
+# 📂 EventLogMonitoring Folder

 ## 🛠️ Prerequisites

+Before using the scripts in this folder, ensure the following prerequisites are met:

+1. **Microsoft Log Parser Utility**
+   - **Installation:** Required on Windows Server machines or Windows 10/11 workstations where these scripts will be executed.
+   - **Usage:** Enables advanced querying and analysis of various log formats.

+2. **Remote Server Administration Tools (RSAT)**
+   - **Installation:** Necessary on Windows 10/11 workstations to fully leverage scripts that include the `Import-Module ActiveDirectory` command.
+   - **Usage:** Facilitates the management of Active Directory and other remote server roles.

-Before using the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on the Windows Server machines or the Windows 10 or 11 workstations where these scripts will be executed.
-You can also execute scripts that handle `.evtx` files directly from a Windows 10 or 11 workstation.
-To fully leverage these scripts, which include the `Import-Module ActiveDirectory` command, **Remote Server Administration Tools (RSAT)** must be installed on the workstation.
+You can also run scripts that handle `.evtx` files directly from a Windows 10 or 11 workstation.

 ## 📄 Description

 This directory contains a collection of scripts specifically designed to process `Windows Event Log files (.evtx)`.
-These scripts extract relevant information from the logs and generate outputs in .CSV format for straightforward analysis.
+These scripts extract relevant information from the logs and generate outputs in `.CSV` format for easy analysis.

-> **✨ Each script features a graphical user interface `(GUI)` to enhance user interaction.
-Additionally, they offer functionalities for generating `.log` files and exporting results to `.csv` files, making the management of servers and workstations more intuitive and efficient.**
+> **✨ Each script features a graphical user interface (GUI) to enhance user interaction.
+Additionally, they provide functionality for generating `.log` files and exporting results to `.csv` files, making server and workstation management more intuitive and efficient.**

 ### 📜 Script Descriptions (Alphabetically Ordered)

 1. **EventID-Count-AllEvtx-Events.ps1**
-   Analyzes EVTX files, counting occurrences of each EventID, and exports the results to a CSV file for easier event log analysis.
+   Analyzes EVTX files, counts occurrences of each EventID, and exports the results to a CSV file for easier event log analysis.

 2. **EventID307-PrintAudit.ps1**
    Extracts detailed insights from the Microsoft-Windows-PrintService/Operational Event Log (Event ID 307), auditing print activities for enhanced tracking.